Last Updated on September 30, 2020 by Scott Krager

 The same thing happened in Shadow of the Tomb Raider, where the difference between these two cards was almost 20 percent.

-In terms of temperature, this GPU produces almost the same amount of heat as GTX 1650, and significantly lower than what GTX 1660 super and 1660 Ti produce.
-Also, it consumed significantly less power than GTX 1650 in idle as well as under the load.
+In terms of temperature, this GPU produces almost the same amount of heat as GTX 1650, and significantly lower than what GTX 1660 super and 1660 Ti make.
+Also, it consumed substantially less power than GTX 1650 in idle as well as under the load.

-That being said, we found GTX 1660 Ti to be better than RX 5500XT in almost every aspect.
-That’s why, if you have some more money to spend, you can look for other choices as well.
+We found GTX 1660 Ti to be better than RX 5500XT in almost every aspect.
+That’s why if you have some more money to spend, you can look for other choices as well.

 Thanks to its low-power consumption, you don’t require a high-end PSU.
-In fact, Asus has said that a 450W PSU is sufficient to power it up.
+Asus has said that a 450W PSU is sufficient to power it up.

-All in all, this is the best AMD graphics card for Ryzen 3600 right now if you want to limit yourself to just 1080p gaming.
-It offers more VRAM than GTX 1650 (even more than GTX 1660 Ti for that matter) which can be handy if you’re playing heavy-graphics games, such as Tom Clancy’s The Division 2.
+All in all, this is the best AMD graphics card for Ryzen 5’s right now if you want to limit yourself to 1080p gaming.
+It offers more VRAM than GTX 1650 (even more than GTX 1660 Ti for that matter), which can be handy if you’re playing heavy-graphics games, such as Tom Clancy’s The Division 2.